The two sides of releasing a relationship are when you need to leave and when your partner needs to leave.

 When I work with those in separation, the first thing to understand is often times both parties grab onto older patterns to help them move through the separation.
 The problem being, those older patterns are the reason the relationship broke in the first place.
 So repeating them sets a person up for extended failures in the future.

-Both Side of Release are true.
+Both sides of release are true.

 When you release yourself to be free: it also means letting your partner be free.